Footsteps agree and undertake to protect the privacy of all users who:

-Such Third-Party Functions may collect data such as your IP address, the page you visited on our Website, and even set up cookies in order for Third-Party Functions to work correctly.
-Third-Party Functions are located on the third-party resources or on our Services directly.
+Such Third-Party Functions may collect data such as your IP address, and the page you visited on our Website, and even set up cookies in order for Third-Party Functions to work correctly.
+Third-Party Functions are located on third-party resources or on our Services directly.

 Footsteps use data collected from you to contact you following a request for more information about our services.